 I found these at a local garage sale for $10 for the pair.
-My son, Brian and his wife are both film makers so I texted them to see if they would be interested in them.
-Of course they were so I snatched them up.
+My son Brian is a film maker so I texted him to see if he would be interested in them.
+Of course he was so I snatched them up.

 Director chairs are something I have never tackled before and I didn’t think it could be very hard to make the new canvas covers.
 So…I dove right in.

 - Upcycle an item(s) from a thrift store, resale store, or garage sale into a new piece of decor.

 - There’s no budget to stick to.

 Angela | Simply Beautiful By Angela – Gail | Purple Hues and Me – Pili | My Sweet Things – Beverly |Across the Blvd – Molly | Just a Little Creativity – Michelle | Michelle Jame Designs – Angie | Grandma Creates – Jenny | Cookies Coffee and Crafts – Amanda | Domestically Creative – Marie | DIY Adulation

 DIY Director Chair Replacement Canvas..and New Stain Color

 As I mentioned earlier Jeff and I found these directors chairs at a garage sale.
 We got them for $10 for the pair.
 It was such a great deal.
 Brian said he would love them and I knew I could make them look fabulous!